facebookresearch/xformers/docs/source/tutorials/pytorch_encoder.rst

         }
     ]

-    config = xFormerConfig(**my_config)  # This part of xFormers is entirely type checked and needs a config object, could be changed in the fututure model = xFormer.from_config(config).to(device)
+    config = xFormerConfig(**my_config)  # This part of xFormers is entirely type checked and needs a config object, could be changed in the future model = xFormer.from_config(config).to(device)